ross-alexander/dq/scribing/red_laughter/part2.md

 the attempt has failed or dosages are exhausted, the effect wears off and the process must start again.

-# 2025-02-02

-- Find alter to Eros, associated with Will
-- Head to Saint Andrew via the Astral
-- Travel overland to Ravenna
-- Find space in the city where something is missing, an octagonal space
-- Locate astral gate nearby

 ## Draught of Clarity